 Additionally, my overall bioethics and sense of justice and fairness for human and non-human species has been strong influenced by the thinking of Peter Singer, who I was fortunate enough to complete some post-graduate bioethics training under many years ago.

-Finally, my mother Margaret and my partner Heather have set benchmarks as to what it is, to be a truly kind, tolerant, caring and compassionate person.
-For this, I am truly grateful and in humble awe.
+Finally, my mother Margaret and my partner Heather have set benchmarks as to what it is, to be a truly kind, tolerant, caring, generous and a compassionate person.
+For this, I am truly grateful and always in humble awe.

 A few favourite quotes